iainhouston/iainhouston.github.io/_posts/2020-11-28-BAPC_Overview.markdown

 ### Using the Staging Server

-As I said above, the *Staging Server* is really only used when we have to change servers.
+As I said above, the Staging Server is really only used when we have to change servers.
 Once we can see that we have migrated the code, database, static files and settings from the Live server correctly, the Staging Server becomes the Live Server.

 Rent a new server from a hosting company and provision it.
 Just edit the DNS settings at our account at the domain registrar [LCN](https://www.lcn.com) to point `staging.bradford-abbas.uk` to the IP Address of the newly provisioned Staging Server.
 You may find it useful to  provision a virtual Staging Server first to practice the provisioning process.
 When using a virtual Staging Server, `vagrant` will populate `/etc/hosts` on the development Mac thus overriding the DNS mapping for `staging.bradford-abbas.uk`.

  Instructions in the `staging` directory will tell you how to provision a staging server.

-During provisioning, the Apache directives are set up to serve both `staging.bradford-abbas.uk` and `bradford-abbas.uk` but the SSL Certificate is only set up for `bradford-abbas.uk` so your browser will complain when accessing `https://staging.bradford-abbas.uk`, but you'll ignore this whilst checking out the Staging Server.
-Don't use `http://staging.bradford-abbas.uk` otherwise you'll get redirected to the the live server at `https://bradford-abbas.uk`
+During provisioning, the Apache directives are set up to serve both `staging.bradford-abbas.uk` and `bradford-abbas.uk` but the SSL Certificate is only set up for `bradford-abbas.uk` so your browser will complain when accessing `https://staging.bradford-abbas.uk`, but you'll ignore this security alert whilst checking out the Staging Server.
+Don't use `http://staging.bradford-abbas.uk` (i.e. omitting `https`) otherwise you'll get redirected to the the live server at `https://bradford-abbas.uk`

-As soon as you're happy that the Staging Server is behaving properly, with respect  to the Live Server, then switch the DNS A records for `www.bradford-abbas.uk` and `bradford-abbas.uk` to the IP Address of the Staing Server (and best remove the A record for `staging.bradford-abbas.uk`).
+As soon as you're happy that the Staging Server is behaving properly, with respect to the Live Server, then switch the DNS `A` records for `www.bradford-abbas.uk` and `bradford-abbas.uk` to the IP Address of the Staing Server (and best remove the `A` record for `staging.bradford-abbas.uk`).
 Do this using the Domain Registrar (LCN) website.

 ### Using the  Live Server

 There are two things we have to do to the Live Server on a regular basis:

-1. Update the code base and configuration settings with any changes we made and tested on the Development Server
+1. Update the code base and configuration settings with any changes we made and tested on the Development Server.
+Most frequently, it is security updates to Drupal core and contributed modules that cause us to update the code base using `composer`.

 2. Replace the SSL certificate annually after having encrypted the new key and certificate according to the instructions in `vm/certs`